Our sexual problems service supports people experiencing certain issues that may be impacting their sex life.

 Attending with children policy

 If possible, please avoid bringing children to your appointment unless someone can stay with them in the waiting area.
-Consultations may involve sensitive questions about your sexual history and could include procedures in a medical setting that are not safe for unsupervised children.
+Consultations may involve sensitive questions about your sexual history and could include procedures in a medical setting that are not safe for children.
 If we’re unable to carry out your appointment safely, we won’t be able to proceed.
 Thank you for your understanding.

 At your appointment